pocs-anguilla/anguilla/docs/development.rst

 ##########

 * We use semantic versioning.
-* All releases should contain a proper changelog and be tagged in Git.
+* All releases should contain a changelog and be tagged in Git.

 File structure
 ##############